nixer89/rippled/Builds/VisualStudio2017/README.md

 bootstrap
 ```

-The rippled application is linked statically to the standard runtimes and
+The xrpld application is linked statically to the standard runtimes and
 external dependencies on Windows, to ensure that the behavior of the executable
 is not affected by changes in outside files.
 Therefore, it is necessary to build
 the required boost static libraries using this command: